acorn-io/docs/docs/20-hands-on-with-acorn.md

 acorn rm school
 ```

 Acorn will say that the application has been deleted.
 This means the app and containers have been removed along with the `school.db` app and containers.
 The volumes and secrets are still retained as a safety precaution against accidental deletion.
+It should also be noted, the `school.db` app is removed because it does not contain a job that responds to the `delete` event.
+Nested Acorns that have clean up jobs, will not be deleted when the parent is deleted, and must be removed explicitly.

 Lets delete the secrets and volumes associated with the application.